 - Power Lines

-On the Very Easy courses (BLUE), all controls are on Line Features, and you can always get from one control to the next by following a line feature.
+On the Very Easy courses, all controls are on Line Features, and you can always get from one control to the next by following a line feature.

-On an Easy Course (GREEN), controls are either on a Line Feature, or close by.
+On an Easy course, controls are either on a Line Feature, or close by.
 You can usually follow one or two line features to get to the next control, but sometimes you can take a shortcut through the bush.
 See leg 2 to 3 below.

 Don’t confuse contours with line features.
 Although contours are shown on the map as lines, you can’t see them in the terrain, and therefore can’t follow them.

-There are some more advanced line features, but these are rarely, if ever, used on Blue or Green courses, for example:
+There are some more advanced line features, but these are rarely, if ever, used on Very Easy or Easy courses, for example:

 - Point features in a row, like rocks or termite mounds